 Department of Psychology at Illinois State University

-PSY 491 Internship in College Teaching of Psychology provides graduate students with an opportunity to "student teach" a psychology course.
+PSY 491 Internship Seminar in College Teaching of Psychology provides graduate students with an opportunity to "student teach" a psychology course.
 Graduate students should observe the faculty supervisor teaching on a weekly basis.
-As the course progresses, graduate students should take more responsibility for the specific course, e.g., presenting their own lectures and classroom activities, and developing assessment measures such as quizzes and exams.
+As the course progresses, graduate students are given more responsibility for the specific course, e.g., presenting their own lectures and classroom activities, and developing assessment measures such as quizzes and exams.
 Graduate students must also complete a final project, e.g., developing a teaching philosophy, teaching portfolio, SoTL grant project, etc.

-Note: The PSY 491 internship is not connected to graduate assistantships.
-Students are encouraged to solicit faculty supervisors for the PSY 491 internship who are not their graduate assistantship supervisor.
+Note: The PSY 491 internship is not a graduate assistantship.
+Students are encouraged to solicit faculty supervisors for the PSY 491 internship who are not their graduate assistantship supervisors.
 However, PSY 491 may be used in conjunction with a graduate assistantship only under specific circumstances.
 If the psychology course instructor is also the faculty supervisor for the student's graduate assistantship, the graduate student's teaching responsibilities identified in the Internship Contract must be in addition to or different from the student's regular graduate assistantship duties (e.g., students must be responsible for teaching and evaluating a portion of the psychology course).